andymeneely/squib/README.md

 To use a layout, set the `layout:` option on a `Deck.new` command to point to a YAML file.
 Any command that allows a `layout` option can be set with a Ruby symbol or String, and the command will then load the specified `x`, `y`, `width`, and `height`.
 The individual command can also override these options.

-Note: YAML is very finnicky about having tabs in the file.
+Note: YAML is very finnicky about having not allowing tabs.
 Use two spaces for indentation instead.
+If you get a `Psych` syntax error, this is likely the culprit.
+Indendation is also strongly enforced in Yaml too.
+See the [Yaml docs](http://www.yaml.org/YAML_for_ruby.html).

 Layouts will override Squib's defaults, but are overriden by anything specified in the command itself.
 Thus, the order of precedence looks like this: